mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-14-Active-Directory-Sites-and-Services-for-Replication-Topology/README.md

 ## Next Lab

-**Lab-15 — Certificate Services for Identity Infrastructure**
+**Lab-15 — Group Policy Security Baselines for Workstations and Servers**

-Lab-15 will build on the MRTG identity foundation by introducing Active Directory Certificate Services and preparing the environment for certificate-based identity, trust, and secure internal services.
+Lab-15 will build on the MRTG identity foundation by applying security baseline controls to domain-joined workstations and servers, strengthening endpoint configuration, reducing insecure defaults, and improving enterprise policy enforcement through Group Policy.